Shivarora22/ChatterDocs/README.md

-# ChatterDocs
+# 📄 ChatterDocs

-ChatterDocs is a powerful, AI-driven document assistant that leverages Llama2 to process your documents and answer questions based on their content.
-It uses document embeddings to efficiently search and provide context-based answers.
-Perfect for navigating complex or long documents with ease.
+**ChatterDocs** is an AI-powered document assistant that helps you interact with your PDFs using natural language.
+It processes documents using chunking, tokenization, and TF-IDF-based semantic search, and answers questions using the powerful **Mistral 7B** language model via **Ollama**.

+---

-## Features
+## 🚀 Features

-- **AI-Powered Answers**: Ask questions about any document and get contextually relevant responses.
+- **AI-Powered Q&A**: Ask questions about any PDF and receive contextually relevant answers.
-- **Efficient Document Searching**: Built on embeddings to search and retrieve the most relevant content.
-- **Natural Language Understanding**: Leverages Llama2 for accurate and fast processing of questions.
-- **API-Driven**: Interact with the system via simple HTTP requests.
+- **TF-IDF Based Search**: Efficiently ranks document chunks based on semantic similarity.
+- **Fast & Lightweight**: Upgraded to **Mistral 7B**, improving performance by ~35–45% over LLaMA2.
+- **Simple API Interface**: Communicate using easy-to-use REST endpoints.
+- **Custom Chunking & Embeddings**: Adjustable chunk size and tokenization logic for precision.
+- **Offline-Ready**: Works with locally hosted models via Ollama—no external APIs required.

 ---